perplexistential/twitch-creamery/README.md

   <debug><![CDATA[]]></debug>
 </interface-response>
 ```
 Error free, and easy.
-Now we know that the IP can be dynamically assigned.
+Based on the Namecheap UI displaying the configuration, we now know that the IP can be dynamically assigned.

 Next, is to automate this with `ddclient`, the Dynamic DNS client.
 Download it here:

 Linux: https://ddclient.net/#installation

+Windows:

-Windows: Beware what you might download from the internet claiming to be a ddclient for Windows.
-You might have noticed that Namecheap gave you the option when you enabled Dynamic DNS to download a zip file with a client in it.
-That is a Windows executable, FYI, and it may be useful to you.
-I trust Namecheap more than a random app from a google search.
+Beware what you might download from the internet claiming to be a ddclient for Windows.
+You might have noticed that Namecheap gave you the option when you enabled Dynamic DNS to download a zip file with a ddclient exe.
+If you are using another provider then consult with them about what they recommend.
+I trust Namecheap more than a random app from an internet search.

+There is also Dynu.com: https://www.dynu.com/en-US/Resources/Downloads .
+Good luck going this route, and please send a PR if you try this containing your documentation.

+From here, your path may differ if not using ddclient on Linux, but the fundamentals are the same.

 [How do I configure DDClient?](https://www.namecheap.com/support/knowledgebase/article.aspx/583/11/how-do-i-configure-ddclient/)

 The supplied configuration can go directly into `/etc/ddclient.conf` but modified with the values of your setup.

+Example `ddclient.conf`:
 ```
 use=web, web=dynamicdns.park-your-domain.com/getip
 protocol=namecheap